openpixi/openpixi/README.md

 ![](cpic_overview_small.png?raw=true)

 OpenPixi is an open Colored Particle-In-Cell (CPIC) simulator based on real-time lattice gauge theory and CPIC.
-It can simulate Yang-Mills fields coupled to moving colored particles.
+It simulates Yang-Mills fields coupled to moving colored particles, in particular the early stages of heavy-ion collisions within Color Glass Condensate framework.

-The simulation can be used to simulate the dynamics of pure Yang-Mills fields and the early stages of heavy-ion collisions within Color Glass Condensate framework.
+A publication using this simulation is available at [arXiv.org](https://arxiv.org/abs/1605.07184), where you also find details about the numerical methods implemented in OpenPixi.

 The old Abelian PIC is still available at XXX.